-September for us is a balancing act of preparation and patience, as we wait for the starter gun to fire.
+September is a balancing act of preparation and patience in the wine world, as we wait for the starter gun to fire.
 The call came in at 6 o’clock in the evening.
 “We have to pick NOW!”
 I dropped everything.
 It’s all Go!
 Go!
-Go! when it comes harvest time in a vineyard.
+Go! when it comes to harvest time in a vineyard.

 Judging Harvest Time

-You are up against the ripening of the grapes – not ripe enough (not enough sugar) or too ripe (too much sugar) can heavily influence the outcome of your wine.
-But whilst you wait for the optimum moment, testing the sugar levels almost every day, you are also up against incoming autumn weather as well as hungry insects and birds decimating your crop.
+You are up against the ripening of the grapes.
+Not ripe enough (not enough sugar) or too ripe (too much sugar) can heavily influence the outcome of your wine.
+But whilst you wait for the optimum moment, testing the sugar levels almost every day, you are also up against incoming autumn weather.
+And not forgetting, hungry insects and birds decimating your crop.

 As if he is not busy enough, Pumpjack is working in a winery in Chablis for this harvest, then going straight to our vineyard.
 Harvest is the busiest time of year for a wine maker.
 He checks our grapes and makes certain our bird scarers are still up and flying.
 (Bird scarers come in many forms, ours are kites designed to look like hawks – seriously cool things.)